kivo360/mcp-citadel/README.md

-# MCP Hub 🚀
+# MCP Citadel 🚀

 **Centralized MCP Server Management** - Route all your MCP servers through a single Unix socket

 ## What It Does

-Instead of spawning 18 MCP servers for every client (Claude, Warp, custom apps), MCP Hub:
+Instead of spawning 18 MCP servers for every client (Claude, Warp, custom apps), MCP Citadel:
 1. Starts all MCP servers ONCE
 2. Provides a single Unix socket endpoint
 3. Routes messages to the appropriate server